Ftalxx/Quantum_Guitar/README.md

   - Implementing a **feedback loop**, where outcomes bias future gates (musical learning over time)

 ## <ins>Visualization Plans: Classical vs Quantum</ins>
-- To help users—and myself—understand what’s really happening, I’ll be building **two distinct visualizations**, one for each engine (classical vs. quantum)
+- To help users and myself understand what’s really happening, I’ll be building **two distinct visualizations**, one for each engine (classical vs. quantum)
 - I'll then utilize the data to go deeper into research regarding the sound of quantum and the universe.

-This project isn’t just about sound—it's about *how different kinds of logic create sound*.
+This project isn’t just about sound it's about *how different kinds of logic create sound*.
 Keeping the visualizations separate:
 - Makes it easier to compare **structure vs randomness**
 - Shows that both engines can be musical, but in very different ways
 - Helps audiences *feel* the weirdness of quantum vs the stability of music theory